klntsky/haskell-holes-th/README.md

 SigE (UnboundVarE _) (AppT (AppT (ConT Data.Either.Either) (AppT (ConT GHC.Base.Maybe) (ConT GHC.Types.Int))) (ConT GHC.Base.String))
 ```
 The part starting after `(UnboundVarE _)` is needed.

-## Notes

-Type unification is not implemented, but it may be added in the future.